Skip to main content

 What we checked

-Dripping that comes and goes with humidity means the drain copes with normal water but overflows when the volume rises.
-A cracked pipe leaks at a steady rate.
-The pattern pointed to a flow problem, not a break.
-We traced the full drain run from the unit to the discharge point and checked the slope at every reachable bracket.
+Dripping that comes and goes with humidity means the drain copes with normal water but overflows once the volume rises.
+A cracked pipe leaks at a steady rate regardless of weather.
+The pattern pointed to a flow problem, not a break, so we traced the full drain run from the unit to the discharge point and checked each joint along the way for buildup.

-3. On humid days the water arrived faster than it could trickle past the dip, so it backed up and overflowed from the drain pan.
+3. On humid days the extra water arrived faster than the narrowed joint could pass, and it backed up toward the unit.

 What we found